top of page

 Iowa Tuition and Textbook Credit

 Iowa families can claim a credit of up to $250 for tuition and textbook payments on their State of Iowa income tax return.
-Please speak with your accountant for more information on your specific tax situation and eligibility.

 Stacked books in a school library.